darencard/darencard.github.io/_blog/2017-07-02-configuring-jbrowse.md

 layout: posts
 title: "Configuring JBrowse"
 date: 2017-07-02
-excerpt: "Instructions for configuring JBrowse for viewing genome annotations"
+excerpt: "Instructions for configuring JBrowse for viewing genome annotations."
 ---

 JBrowse is a handy genome browser and is especially useful for viewing the results of iterative rounds of [MAKER](http://gmod.org/wiki/MAKER).
 The documentation is decent, but for those not used to creating a data server, it can be difficult to understand.
 I struggled a bit at first.